m7a/co-ci/README.md

 System Configuration
 ====================

-The Ma_Sys.ma CI can be configured to adept to your local environment by multiple different means depending on what part exactly is to be configured.
+The Ma_Sys.ma CI can be configured to adapt to your local environment by multiple different means depending on what part exactly is to be configured.

 ## Change how the System runs through Environment Variables